What Are YouTube Blocked Words?

 How much does it cost?+

-- Free: 30 comment actions per month.
+- Free: 15 automated actions per month.

-- Plus ($9.99/mo): 300 comment actions per month + AI features.
+- CommentShark Plus ($9.99/mo): 300 automated actions per month plus AI features.

-- Pro ($19.99/mo): 1,500 comment actions per month + Priority Support.
+- CommentShark Pro ($19.99/mo): 1,500 automated actions per month.

 What happens if I hit my monthly limit?+